SecretFoundation/docs/docs/validators-and-full-nodes/run-full-node-mainnet.md

 Edit your secret-node.service file

-After you run the last command, your "secret-node.service" file should be located here '/etc/systemd/system/secret-node.service".
+After you run the last command, your 'secret-node.service' file should be located here '/etc/systemd/system/secret-node.service'.
 To edit it, run the following command.

 ```bash
 sudo nano /etc/systemd/system/secret-node.service